Back to Rock Island

 It reached this point when I was compelled to ask what happened and why, not just to me, or especially, Elaine, but the world, which fell apart around us and in us.

-The Story of William Van Arsdale and Ingrid Marie Elstar
+The Legend of William Van Arsdale and Ingrid Marie Elstar

 As discovered in the papers of Theo Gotshall, a bookkeeper who lived on the outskirts of Albany in the 1700s, which were discovered early in the twenty-first century in the basement ruins of a Chipotle restaurant in a suburban strip mall, razed after a mass shooting that left thirty-one dead, including eight children.